-Make sure you don't lose money with Groupon
+Make sure you don't lose money with the popular coupon app

 If you're the owner of a small business, you may be wondering if listing a deal on Groupon can benefit your bottom line.
-Although it may seem at first like an easy way to drum up new business, Groupon is not really that simple.
-If you don’t put as much consideration into a Groupon marketing campaign as you would any other lead development strategy and just make a coupon on the fly, you could end up losing a lot of money.
+Although it may seem like an easy way to drum up new business, Groupon is not that simple.
+You have to put as much consideration into a Groupon marketing campaign as you would any other lead development strategy.
+If you just make a coupon on the fly, you could end up losing a lot of money.

 How Does Groupon Work?

-The process is fairly straightforward: You create a deal that is then listed on the Groupon website and possibly featured in its emails to local markets.
+The process has historically been fairly straightforward: You create a deal that is then listed on the Groupon website and possibly featured in its emails to local markets.
 Customers purchase your deal, and the company collects money on your behalf.
 Groupon takes a cut off the top; you get the rest.
 Notably, the company is relying less and less on this heavily discounted voucher system and moving toward a "marketplace" model designed to foster ongoing relationships with businesses and customers.

 There's no upfront cost for a business if it wants to list a deal on Groupon.
-However, Groupon requires that the business discount its services or products offered by at least 50 percent, and sometimes up to 90% (again, this model is currently in flux).
+However, historically, Groupon has required that the business discount its services or products offered by at least 50%, and sometimes up to 90% (again, this model is currently in flux).
 Then, when a customer purchases a deal, Groupon takes half of the revenue.
-This point bears repeating: Groupon takes its 50 percent cut of every single deal sold—not just one—no matter how many you sell.
+This point bears repeating: Groupon takes its 50% cut of every single deal sold—not just one—no matter how many you sell.

 For example, let’s say you normally charge $100 for a private horseback riding lesson.
-At 50 percent off your normal rate, you’d be offering your lessons for $50 each to Groupon buyers.
+At 50% off your normal rate, you’d be offering your lessons for $50 each to Groupon buyers.
 But you would not make $50; you would only make $25 per lesson sold because Groupon takes half of it right off the top.
-If you offer riding lessons at 90 percent off on Groupon, you’d only be making $5 on each lesson.
+If you offer riding lessons at 90% off on Groupon, you’d only be making $5 on each lesson.

 In this scenario, you're counting on gaining a lot of new customers to recoupe those costs.
-Although Groupon boasts on its website that 91 percent of people who purchase deals will return or say they plan to return to the business later on for additional purchases, those statistics are refuted by other sources, which state that the majority of businesses that use Groupon complain of one-shot customers.
+Although Groupon boasts on its website that 91% of people who purchase deals will return or say they plan to return to the business later, those statistics are questioned by other sources, which state that many businesses that use Groupon complain of one-shot customers.

 With this model, businesses can easily end up losing money.
-After offering a service or product at a discount and then allowing Groupon to take its cut, a company might not make a profit or even enough to cover the cost of what it's selling—especially if the deal doesn't earn enough repeat customers, then the merchant is worse off than before it worked with Groupon.
+After discounting its product or service and then allowing Groupon to take its cut, a company might not even make enough to cover the cost of what it's selling.
+If the deal doesn't earn enough repeat customers, then the merchant is worse off than before it worked with Groupon.
 On the bright side, if you find that you're losing money, Groupon doesn't charge any fees to pause or cancel the service.

 How to Make Groupon Work for Your Business

-Groupon customers are often savvy deal seekers who purchase and use one-time coupon discounts without intending to keep coming back for more products or services.
+Groupon customers are often savvy deal-seekers who purchase and use one-time coupon discounts without intending to become regular customers.
 That’s great if you're looking for one-timers, but not ideal if you need people to sign up for ongoing services.

 Instead of offering one introductory service at a deep discount, you might try splitting your deal in such a way that requires people to give you more than one try.
 For example, if you offer guitar lessons, instead of offering a coupon for half off one lesson, offer half off a package of two lessons.
 That way, people who purchase the coupon will need to try you twice to get their full deal, and that may be enough to convince them to sign up for more.

 Setting limits on the number of vouchers sold or including restrictions to control how people can use their deals is also important, especially for small businesses.
-If a deal is popular, you may get an influx of new customers and increased demand for your services, and you need to be able to handle it.
+If a deal is popular, you may get an influx of new customers and increased demand for your services, which could backfire if you're not ready for it.
 Here are some examples of how a small business can control the flow of new customers so that they don’t all show up at once:

 The Bottom Line